mvysny/mvysny.github.io/_posts/2023-5-17-vaadin-on-risc-v.md

 Finally, run the Vaadin app via `cd vaadin-boot-example-gradle/bin` and `./vaadin-boot-example-gradle`.

 After the app starts, open the browser and navigate to [http://localhost:8080](http://localhost:8080).
+On my rather fast AMD Ryzen 7 PRO 4750U x86-64 machine the qemu emulation of RISC-V is a bit slow and it takes some time for the mechine to boot up (95 seconds) and the app to boot up (26 seconds), then additional 70 seconds to render the first page (mostly because of computing various sizes of the PWA icon set).
+However, after the app is fully initialized it is very responsive and fast to respond.

 ## StarFive VisionFive 2